 Welsh - Australian Artist Lee Hadwin has been described by the Art world and the Edinburgh Sleep Clinic as “UNIQUE”.
 With no training, and no inclination in his waking life to be an artist Lee draws and sketches portraits, figures and landscapes in his sleep.

 ‘Sleep-drawing’ since the age of four it wasn’t until he was 14-15 years old that his nocturnal talents as an artist began to emerge.
 He recalls: That during his early teens the drawings became a lot more intricate and had more depth to them.

-Now, with interest from galleries around the world , TV offers, and talks about producing a stage show Lee has discovered a global demand for his work.
+Now, with interest from galleries around the world , TV offers, and talks about writing a book, Lee has discovered a global demand for his work.

 "I could of done that" - Well guess what, you didn't